Outshining Thoughts!

 All of the thoughts are there.
 In the miracle of this serene season I’m in, none of the thoughts I thought needed to go away, have gone away.
 But the volume, or the spatial ratio they take up has shifted.
 When I notice them I think, oh, there you are!
 You’re a little thought!
 Like noticing a rolly polly instead of a tiger.
 My “negative” thoughts appear like rolly pollies, which obviously I need to do nothing about except say hello.
 I keep being shocked at how many of them I used to think were tigers, and now I see I dressed them up like that, gave them more power than they actually had or needed.

 So the sensation that I used to get more infrequently, only when I looked at a sunset, or big old trees, is the sensation through which I outshine my thoughts.
 It’s not really “I” by the way but let’s not make it too complicated.
 I connect to that place where I remember the beauty, and breathe it in.
 Feel the fullness of it.
 No analysis, no problem solving, no problems.
 Just pause it.
 And in the pause of that mind habit, the shining gets to take up more space.
-(This is why following the breath is such a super power.)

 I’m not trying to get any thoughts to go away.
 I’m not trying to get them to stop, to get away from them.
 I’m outshining them through turning my attention toward the shining.
 The feeling of shining.
 The vastness of shining.
 Who knows what it is that is shining hahahaha, but that is the gerund of awakening, for me, today: outshining!